Skip to Content

 If you live in zones 9-11, poinsettia is considered a tender perennial that will overwinter in the ground easily, so your indoor holiday specimen can be planted directly in your garden.

-Be sure to add compost to the soil and till it is well.
-Choose a spot that gets 4-5 hours of sunlight a day.
+Be sure to add compost to the soil and till it well.
+Select a location that gets 4-6 hours of sunlight a day.

-You can also plant poinsettia outdoors if you live in cooler zones, but should be aware that you’ll be treating the plant as an annual since it won’t survive the winter outside.
+You can also plant poinsettias outdoors if you live in cooler zones, but be aware that you need to treat the plant as an annual since it won’t survive the winter outside.

 The best of both worlds, in this case, is to plant your holiday plant in a larger container and enjoy it on your deck or patio.
-Amend the soil in the pot with organic matter and be sure it drains well.
+Amend the soil in the pot with organic matter, ensuring it drains well.

-Whether you choose a pot or directly in the garden, be sure to water well after transplanting your poinsettia.
+Whether you choose to grow poinsettias in a pot or plant them directly in the garden, be sure to water the plants well after transplanting.

 Terrier and poinsettia plant with words is poinsettia poisonous?

-Share this post for growing poinsettia on Twitter
+Share this post for growing poinsettia on X

 If you enjoyed learning how to care for a poinsettia plant, be sure to share these tips with a friend.
-Here is a tweet to get you started:
+Here is a post to get you started:

 Pin this post for poinsettia plant care